Merzasphor/MWSE/docs/source/lua/type/tes3spellList.rst

 ----------------------------------------------------------------------------------------------------

 `iterator`_ (`tes3iterator`_)
+    Read-only.
 A collection of spells.
 Can be iterated over using *pairs*.

 .. toctree::
     :hidden: